 Dump trucks are defined as "heavy commercial vehicles," and general liability insurance coverage is mandated in order to drive one.
 Primary general liability coverage covers bodily injury and damage to property.
 Along with this coverage, you should consider the following additional coverages to be included in your insurance policy:

-- Non-Trucking Insurance: This is liability in case of an accident when owners/operators are driving their truck during non-work hours.
+- Non-Trucking Insurance: You want to obtain non-trucking insurance in case of an accident when owners/operators are driving their trucks during non-work hours.

 - Collision Insurance: If you crash into another vehicle or property this will cover the cost to repair your dump truck.